stephenca/XML-OPML-SimpleGen/README.md

 [XML::OPML](http://search.cpan.org/perldoc?XML::OPML) [XML::Simple](http://search.cpan.org/perldoc?XML::Simple)

-# COPYRIGHT & LICENSE

-Copyright 2005-2012 Marcus Thiesen, All Rights Reserved.

-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 # AUTHOR

-Stephen Cardie <stephenca@ls26.net>
+Marcus Theisen <marcus@thiesen.org>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2005 by Marcus Thiesen.
+This software is copyright (c) 2012 by Marcus Thiesen.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.